As you improve and beat opponents, you will climb the ladder by ranking up. Here’s a one-stop guide to how the entire system works!

-There are seven tiers of ranks: Bronze, Silver, Platinum (usually shortened to ‘Plat’), Diamond, Champion (or ‘Champ’), Grand Champion and Supersonic Legend (‘SSL’).
+There are eight tiers of ranks: Bronze, Silver, Platinum (usually shortened to ‘Plat’), Diamond, Champion (or ‘Champ’), Grand Champion and Supersonic Legend (‘SSL’).

 Since different game modes require different skills and strategies, you have a separate rank for each game mode in Rocket League.
 You rank up separately in each mode, meaning you could be Bronze I in 1v1 but Silver I in 3v3.

 Here is a breakdown of all of Rocket League’s competitive ranks, in order:

 Rocket League’s ranking system assigns a publicly visible rank, representing your skill level in a particular game mode.
 But the game calculates your rank based on a hidden matchmaking rank number, referred to as your MMR.

 This MMR number is what determines your rank.
 You gain MMR points for each match you win, and you lose MMR points every time you lose.
 Passing certain hidden MMR thresholds will cause you to rank up or de-rank.

 You can‘t see your hidden MMR until you reach Grand Champion.
 However, Rocket League shows you your MMR value on the in-game queue menu if you’re Grand Champion or above.
 If you want to find out what MMR you are at, third parties offer services that can show you your MMR regardless of rank.

 For example, Rocket League Tracker allows you to see your MMR in each playlist, and BakkesMod is an unofficial in-game mod you can install that shows you your MMR in-game.